melontini/bootloader-unlock-wall-of-shame/README.md

 If one day OnePlus decides to practice racism like Realme or go nuclear like OPPO/Vivo, they'll have those "unified" tools at their disposal.

+### Fairphone
+> Ugh, well, this is just egregious!

+No, wait, I have a point.

+All Fairphones after 2 require you to request a code from [this](https://www.fairphone.com/en/bootloader-unlocking-code-for-fairphone) website to enable OEM unlock.
+There is nothing stopping them from requiring an account and having device unlock limits in the future.
+This is "proceed with caution" after all.

+Not very fair in my opinion, but whatever fairs your phone.

 ## ℹ️ "Safe for now" :trollface:

 ### Google
 Allows unlocking on almost any non-carrier locked device, but is also a pioneer in making rooting and custom ROMs painful with things like Safety Net and Play Integrity.

-### Fairphone
-No notes.
+With the latest feat being RCS messaging which requires DEVICE integrity to work.
+(To prevent "spam", of course)

 # Misc info